 Depending on the materials used, solitary bees, masonry bees, leaf cutter bees, woodlice, spiders, earwigs, ladybirds and lacewings will all take up residence.
 Additionally in larger hotels you may find hedgehogs, toads and frogs amongst your residents.

-Remember, the greater the variety of habitats you provide, the more insects you’ll attract.
+Remember, the greater the variety of habitats you provide, the more beneficial insects you’ll attract.

 When Can I Build a Bug Hotel?